Alexander Satariano

 Alexander Satariano (born 25 October 2001) is a Maltese professional footballer who plays as a forward for Greek Super League 2 club Athens Kallithea and the Malta national team.

 Club career

 On 3 July 2021, he signed a three-year contract with Italian Serie B club Frosinone.
 On 31 January 2022, he was loaned to Pergolettese.
 On 31 August 2022, Satariano was loaned by the Maltese club Balzan.

+In August 2025 Alex Satariano Joined Athens Kallithea F.C.
+For the Sum Believed To be €45,000 From His Former Club Birkirkara Fc.

 International career

 Satariano made his international debut for Malta on 11 November 2020 in a friendly match against Liechtenstein.
 He scored his first goal with the senior national team during a 2–2 World Cup Qualifying draw vs Slovakia.